Best 2% Commission Realtors (Where to Get the Most for Your Money)

 FAQ about 2% commission realtors

-A 3% commission for an experienced agent used to be the standard agent’s commission.
-However, average commission rates are declining across the real estate industry, making it harder for traditional realtors to justify a 3% commission.
+A 3% commission for an experienced agent was the standard agent’s commission.
+However, average commission rates are declining across the real estate industry, making it harder for a traditional agent to justify a 3% commission.
 You can get a highly qualified, dedicated agent for less than 3%.